LiskArchive/lisk-sdk-examples/cashback/README.md

 ## Usage

-Please visit our [comprehensive tutorial](https://github.com/LiskHQ/lisk-docs/blob/master/start/tutorials/cashback.md) for a full explaination of how to build this example.
+Please visit our [comprehensive tutorial](https://github.com/LiskHQ/lisk-docs/blob/master/start/tutorials/cashback.md) for a full explanation of how to build this example.

 Install dependencies: